Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter

-In fact, these examples $(\mathcal{M}, g)$ can be smoothly and isometrically embedded into a larger spacetime $(\tilde{\mathcal{M}}, \tilde{g})$ in such a way that all previously incomplete geodesics can be extended into $(\tilde{\mathcal{M}}, \tilde{g})$.
+In fact, the above examples can be smoothly and isometrically embedded into a larger spacetime $(\tilde{\mathcal{M}}, \tilde{g})$ in such a way that all previously incomplete geodesics can be extended into $(\tilde{\mathcal{M}}, \tilde{g})$.
 Hence, from the point of view of observers travelling along such geodesics, there is nothing `singular' about the predictions of these theorems, and their geodesic incompleteness is instead due to the presence of so-called Cauchy horizons.
 In view of the strong cosmic censorship conjecture, one could ask about the non-genericity of such Cauchy horizons, and whether the presence of singularities is a true prediction of Einstein's equation (\ref{eq:einstein}).

 There are, of course, known solutions to the Einstein equations where genuine singularities are present.
-The celebrated Schwarzschild family of spacetimes are vacuum solutions to (\ref{eq:einstein}) depending on single parameter $M > 0$.
-They each contain a black-hole interior region, described by the metric $g_{Schw}$ on $(0, 2M) \times \R \times \mathbb{S}^2$:
+The celebrated Schwarzschild family of spacetimes are vacuum solutions to (\ref{eq:einstein}) depending on a single parameter $M > 0$.
+They each contain a black hole interior region, described by the metric $g_{Schw}$ on $(0, 2M) \times \R \times \mathbb{S}^2$: